 that is, $(\phi_n)_n$ behaves as an extremal sequence for the Bellman function $B_{\mc T}^{(q)}(f,A)$.
-In \cite{8} now it is proved that all such sequences behave like $L^q$ approximate eigenfunctions for the eigenvalue $\omega_q(\frac{f^q}{A})$, which equals $\beta+1$.
+By using the results of \cite{9} we get that all such sequences behave like $L^q-$ approximate eigenfunctions for the eigenvalue $\omega_q(\frac{f^q}{A})$ which equals $\beta+1$.
 That is the following holds

-Our purpose was to show the same equality, but with $p$ in place of $q$.
-This is now not difficult to show, because of the following argument.
-Since \eqref{eq:4p10} is true and by a well known theorem in measure theory, we conclude that there exists a subsequence of $(\phi_n)_n$ (without loss of generality we call it again $(\phi_n)_n$) for which $(\mt\phi_n)-(\beta+1)\phi_n\rightarrow 0$, uniformly $\mu$-almost everywhere, that is there exists a decreasing sequence $(A_n)_n$ of $\mu-$ measurable subsets of $X$, for which the following hold $\mu(A_n)\rightarrow 0$, and
+Our purpose was to show the same equality but with $p$ in place of $q$.
+This is now not difficult to show because of the following arguments.
+Since \eqref{eq:4p10} is true, by a well known theorem in measure theory, we conclude that there exists a subsequence of $(\phi_n)_n$ (without loss of generality we call it again $(\phi_n)_n$) for which $(\mt\phi_n)-(\beta+1)\phi_n\rightarrow 0$ almost uniformly, that is there exists a decreasing sequence $(A_n)_n$ of $\mu-$ measurable subsets of $X$ for which $\mu(A_n)\rightarrow 0$ and